Yabsira05/week-7/README.md

 cout << "Largest number: " << n3 << endl;

 This shows that the debugged program now correctly identifies the highest of the three inputs.

+Part-2
+If/Else statements
+This program creates a simple menu in C++.
+When the program runs, it displays three options to the user: add an item, view items, or exit the program.
+The user selects an option by entering a number.
+The program then uses if, else if, and else statements to check the user’s choice and display the correct message.
+If the input does not match any of the menu options, the program lets the user know that the choice is invalid.
+This assignment helped me practice using if statements, taking user input, and applying basic logic to control how a program runs.